5 Best Day Trips From London You Won’t Want to Miss

 This is a top recommendation for Harry Potter movie fans.
 It’s also one of the best day trips from London if you have children.
 They will love exploring the magic of how the films were made.

 The studio includes famous sets like the Forbidden Forest and the Great Hall of Hogwarts.
-My favorite part of the tour was seeing the prop room with thousands of props used in the movies.
+My favorite part of the tour was seeing the prop room, which had thousands of props used in the movies.

 At the end of the tour, you’ll be able to visit the Creature Effects section and the Visual Effects section.
 The graphic designers will explain how they were able to create scenes using special effects.

-Taking a Harry Potter tour is an especially fun day if you’ve spent most of your time in London visiting museums or going on historical tours.
-It definitely has a different vibe compared to some other day trips.
+Taking a Harry Potter tour is an enjoyable day if you’ve spent most of your time in London visiting museums or going on historical tours.
+It has a different vibe compared to some other day trips.

 How to Get to London

 London has many different airports.
-If you’re coming internationally, you can fly to London Heathrow (LHR).
+You can fly to London Heathrow (LHR) if you’re coming internationally.
 It’s the biggest and busiest airport in London.

 If you’re already in Europe, you can probably find a cheap flight to London Stansted (STN) or London Gatwick (LGR).
 These airports are smaller and further outside the city, but the airfare is often cheaper.